JowsNunez/generate-rsc/README.md

-# Create Repository, Service and Controller with a Entity
+# Create Repository, Service and Controller from an Entity

 * Usage